R-Owino/100DaysofALXSE/Day 5-9/Basic Data Structures - Linked Lists.md

 <p>This is a continuation of the basic data structures.
 Yesterday, I covered arrays.
-Today I will look into linked lists.</p>
+Today and over the next few days, I will look into linked lists ⛓</p>

 ## 2. Linked Lists